warteamx/HackerSkull/log/daily.md

 # Logs
+## 27/09/2024
+- HackerSkull Lab: Coding diary .
+- HackerSkull.com vs Personal Brand.
+- 🚧 Deciding if keep alive all domains, or focus only in one or 2.
+- HackerSkull Objective?
+3DLAB.
+OpenSource.
 ## 24/9/2024
 - Add Objective.
 PsychoTech content for Developers.
 The idea is to create content related to Technology, Psychology, in a Matrix Theme.
 - Todo: Define Brand Personality,and guidelines.